markhuang1212/4621-proj/README.md

 # HTTP Server

-> This project was a course assignment of COMP4621(Networking) at HKUST.
+> This project starts as a course assignment, but I aims to achieve more during the process.

 The source code is at `src/main.c`.